frostime/sy-run-js/README.md

   3. The plugin will automatically run the code in the code block
 - Register code block to the top bar button
   See `plugin.saveAction` API
+- Add run button to code block
+  See `plugin.createRunButton` API

 ## Available APIs